Santosh-Gupta/ScientificSummarizationDataSets/ReadMe.md

 ### Heads up

-The tokenization steps of the preprocessing produces tokenized files which take up a lot more space than the orignal non-token file.
+The tokenization steps of the preprocessing produces tokenized files which take up a lot more space than the orignal non-tokenized files.
 Those files are eventually converted to binary files which take up a lot less space.

-For example, preprocessing 2.3 millin datapoints for BertSum took about 350 GB at the peak.
+For example, preprocessing ~2.3 millin datapoints for BertSum took about ~340 GB at the peak.
+The data was eventually converted to binary files which took up ~13 GBs.

 ---------------------------------------------